 Incidence of Trauma-Related Disability

 Trauma causes a great deal of death and disability.
-In fact, trauma is the number one cause of death in those individuals aged 1-34 in the US and the second most common cause of death in those aged 35 to 44.
-Trauma results in about 150,000 deaths per year with about 100,000 from unintentional injuries, 17,000 from homicides and 29,000 from suicides.
+In fact, trauma is the number one cause of death in those individuals aged 1-34 in the US and the second most common cause of death in ages 35 to 44.
+Trauma results in about 150,000 deaths per year, with about 100,000 from unintentional injuries, 17,000 from homicides, and 29,000 from suicides.
 Motor vehicle crashes cause most of the deaths—about 31 percent of all trauma-connected deaths.
 This represents about 3.5 million years of potential life lost.

 Death rates do not tell everything, however.
 Most injured patients actually survive.
-In 2001, for example, there were about 157,000 trauma related deaths but an estimated 29 million individuals survived and were injuries.
+In 2001, for example, there were about 157,000 trauma-related deaths, but an estimated 29 million individuals survived and were injured.
 Almost 1.6 million individuals were injured enough to be hospitalized.
 This means that for each death, there were nearly 200 injuries and 10 hospitalized patients.
 About 25 percent of those who required hospitalization had moderate to severe injuries.

-The major disabilities include musculoskeletal injuries to the upper or lower extremities, including hip fractures occurring in the elderly.
-These types of injuries make up 47 percent of all trauma hospitalizations with a third of all patients in the moderate to severe range of injuries.
+The major disabilities include musculoskeletal injuries to the upper or lower extremities, including hip fractures in the elderly.
+These injuries make up 47 percent of all trauma hospitalizations, with a third of all patients in the moderate to severe range of injuries.
 Many go to inpatient rehabilitation before being discharged.
-Some of these patients suffer from traumatic amputation.
+Some of these patients suffer from traumatic amputations.
 They need the services of inpatient rehabilitation as well as the services of rehabilitation facilities.

-The rate of hospitalizations due to trauma increases among 20-25 year olds and then falls somewhat.
+The rate of hospitalizations due to trauma increases among 20-25-year-olds and then falls somewhat.
 The rate increases more rapidly after the age of 70.
-As the population is aging, it is expected that the rate of disability and death due to trauma among the population as a whole will increase.
+As the population is aging, it is expected that the rate of disability and death due to trauma among the population will increase.

 Males are at a higher risk of trauma when compared to females throughout most of the adult lifespan.
 The differences are more marked in young people and remain different until the age of 60.
 After the age of 70, the risk of trauma to women is greater than men, in part because men die of other diseases.

-For those who are hospitalized (and who likely need rehab) are those who suffer from motor vehicle accidents and falls.
+Those who are hospitalized (and who likely need rehab) are those who suffer from motor vehicle accidents and falls.
 For trauma fatalities, the greatest causes are motor vehicle accidents and firearms injuries.
 Many with firearm injuries die immediately from their wounds.
-Those who require trauma rehabilitation are those that fall in the middle group of injured persons—those who are not killed and are injured severely enough to need to be hospitalized.
+Those who require trauma rehabilitation fall in the middle group of injured persons—those who are not killed and are injured severely enough to need to be hospitalized.

 Falls represent 36 percent of injury hospitalizations, particularly for those older than 65 years.
 The incidence is the highest in elderly women.
-When it comes to motor vehicle accidents, the incidence is highest among men at the age of 15 to 30.
+When it comes to motor vehicle accidents, the incidence is highest among men at 15 to 30.

-Many injuries occur in the work place.
-There are about 5 million work place injuries, particularly in mid-sized employers with 50-250 employees.
+Many injuries occur in the workplace.
+There are about 5 million workplace injuries, particularly in mid-sized employers with 50-250 employees.
 Certain injuries account for the most work-related injuries.
-Some injuries are acute injuries, while others are due to repetitive use injuries.
+Some injuries are acute, while others are due to repetitive use injuries.
 These trends in trauma are important for the specialist in trauma rehabilitation to understand as this affects the patients treated in a rehabilitation setting.